 - Late Arrival Spoiler: Players of the English release of the fifth game may feel like this is in effect as staple concepts are barely explained in the beginning.
 Being the fifth in a popular series, it assumes familiarity with them and the other divisions.
 Even some of the promotional material assured those who have somehow played earlier games that all of the systems they're familiar with and more are in this game but gave no such assurance for those new to the series.

 - Left Hanging

-- Let's Play (Spirit Armor's LP of Sakura Wars I has been ongoing for four years and is nearing completion.
+- Let's Play Spirit Armor's LP of Sakura Wars I has been ongoing for six years and is nearing completion.
 The man has pledged to do I-V, so at this rate he very well might have a Sakura Wars VI or even VII to deal with by the time he finishes V (Although that last one might be unnecessary).
 The LP can be found here.
-He literally went through and translated the entire game for your enjoyment, so you'd better be appreciative.)
+He translated his entire playthrough for your enjoyment, so you'd better be appreciative.

 - Magical Girl